sjinno/normalize-css-z/README.md

-# Normalize a CSS z-index value to a 32-bit floating-point number
+# Normalization of a CSS z-index value to a 32-bit floating-point number

 ## Origin